amphoradata/samples/glaze_dashboard/README.md

 [View Dashboard](https://hopeful-swirles-ad2660.netlify.app/)

-In this tutorial, we're going to build a data driven dashboard, fron scratch, using [Amphora Glaze](https://www.amphoradata.com/glaze/).
+In this tutorial, we're going to build a data driven dashboard, from scratch, using [Amphora Glaze](https://www.amphoradata.com/glaze/).

 > This tutorial requires a subscription to Amphora `Glaze`.

-> If you aren't registed, head to [the app](https://app.amphoradata.com/) to register.
+> If you aren't registered, head to [the app](https://app.amphoradata.com/).

 ## Clone this Repository